 For financial information about Canada Life, please contact the Senior Vice-President and Chief Financial Officer, Canada at 204-946-4558.

-View our annual report online at Canadalife.com.
-For printed copies of our annual report, contact the Corporate Secretary's Office at 204-946-4388 or corporate.secretary@canadalife.com.
+View our annual report online at canadalife.com.
+For printed copies of our annual report, please contact the Corporate Secretary's Office by email at corporate.secretary@canadalife.com.

 Operating Divisions